lzubiaur/ini.lua/README.md

 }
 ```

-When trimming is disabled *all* characters after the separator character are captured.
-Therefore `fullscreen = true` is converted into `fullscreen = ' true'`.
+When trimming is disabled, all characters after the separator are captured.
+For example, `fullscreen = true` would be converted to `fullscreen = ' true'`.

 ## Configuration

 INI.lua can be configured using the `ini.config` function.
-The following parameters are currently available:
+The following parameters are available:

-* `separator`: String to define the separator character.
-Default is the equal character (=).
+* `separator`: Specifies the separator character.
+The default is the equal sign (=).
-* `comment`: String to specify the comment characters.
-Default is semicolon (;) and number sign (#).
+* `comment`: Defines the comment characters.
+The default is the semicolon (;) and number sign (#).
-* `trim`: By default leading and trailing white spaces are trimmed.
-This can be overridden by setting `false` to this parameter.
+* `trim`: By default, leading and trailing whitespace is trimmed.
+Set this parameter to false to disable trimming.
-* `lowercase`: By default the keys are not case sensitive.
-This can be changed by forcing the keys to be lowercase by setting this parameter to true.
+* `lowercase`: By default, keys are case-insensitive.
+Set this parameter to true to force keys to be lowercase.
-* `escape`: By default C-like escape sequences are interpreted.
-If set to false then escape sequences are left unchanged.
+* `escape`: By default, C-like escape sequences are interpreted.
+Set this to false to prevent escape sequences from being processed.

 ```lua
 local ini = require 'ini'